Custom Indexes

 You can run this notebook in a live session or view it on Github.

-While Xoak provides some built-in index adapters, it is easy to adapt and register new indexes.
+Xoak provides some built-in adapters for xarray.indexes.NDPointIndex ; it is easy to create custom ones.

 [1]: